arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 Does it mean we are done?<br/>
 We don't know.
 The test suite is green and technically this should mean there are no evidences of bugs.<br/>
-But we also know we have proceeded by arbitrary, and probably simplistic examples.
+But we also know we have proceeded by arbitrary &mdash; and probably simplistic &mdash; examples.

-The said truth is: we cannot trust the test suite too much, at this point.
+The said truth is: we cannot trust the test suite, at this point.
 Not being led by tests, we cannot but use our brains and commonsense, and keep adding a further test.

 ### Step 7
-Again, all the tests are green.
+Again, all the tests are green.<br/>
+Damn.
 Shall we finally stop?
-Maybe yes, the algorithm is complete, and there are no bugs.
+Maybe yes, the algorithm is complete, and there are no bugs.<br/>
 But there are!
 The algorithm will not work with `8`.

 ### Step 8
 `factorsOf(8)` should be `listOf(2, 2, 2)`.

-Finally, we found how to proceed.
-We should consider ourselves very lucky: what if the algorithm continued being green until `100`?
+Finally, a red test!
+We found how to proceed!<br/>
+We should consider ourselves very lucky: what if the tests kept being green until `30` or `150`?
 I'm sure many would have just stopped trying.

-Here's the fixed / improved implementation:
+Here's the improved (I would say, fixed) implementation:

 ```kotlin
 var remainder = n